A Rube Goldberg sketch of an overly complex machine

 The main cog in this whole machine is a wonderful web application called IFTTT.
 Don't be intimidated by the acronym, it stands for If This Then That.
 This is a web application that listens for events from services that you use and triggers actions on other services that you use.
 The beauty of this whole thing is that the application is completely connected with OAuth tokens.
 My password never enters any of their screens.

-A glimpse at the Actions available in IFTTT
+A glimpse of the Actions available in IFTTT

 IFTTT runs with a concept called recipes.
 These are the mini-programs that you will write to connect a trigger service with an action service.
 The almost 50 trigger services vary from the date, to foursquare checkins, and even ESPN sports score reports.
 The 60 action services are all kinds of notifications and publications like Twitter, SMS, and even a voice phone call.